The best waterproof jackets 2023: robust and protective hardshells

 -

-The jacket comes with two generous hand warmer pockets, two large chest pockets (with watertight zips) and a large inner stash pouch, which we found was ideal for carrying gloves, maps or anything else we wanted to keep out of the weather.
-It also features a dual adjustment hem cord that can be pulled tight from inside the pockets themselves, as well as a fully adjustable helmet-compatible hood with a built-in brim to keep the rain off your face.
-Moreover, it comes with two huge pit zips that allowed us to dump heat while keeping dry.
-It also features a built-in RECCO reflector in the neck.
+The jacket has two generous hand warmer pockets, two large chest pockets (with waterproof zips) and a large inner stash pouch, which we found ideal for carrying gloves, maps or anything else we wanted to keep out of the weather.
+It also comes with two huge underarm vents that allowed us to dump heat while keeping dry and features a built-in RECCO reflector in the neck.

-Read our full Patagonia Men’s Triolet Alpine Mountaineering Hardshell review
+Read our full Patagonia Triolet Alpine Mountaineering Hardshell review

 Specifications